-- (i) Students who are taking courses through student mobility programme at other IHLs recognised by the Senate can apply for Horizontal Credit Transfer. - (ii) The course that is given the horizontal credit transfer is a course that has been approved by the Faculty before the students join the mobility programme. - (iii) There is no limit to horizontal credit transfer between programmes within the University. - (iv) Students from other IHLs in Good Status (KB) may be considered for horizontal credit transfer at the University - (v) The limit of horizontal credit transfer allowed from other IHLs is not more than 50% of the total credit for graduation - (vi) Horizontal credit transfer will be re-evaluated if there is a change in a student's programme. - (vii) Students are required to register all the courses to be transferred during the current semester. - (viii) Students should inform the Faculty of the grade obtained for all of the courses they enroll in as soon as they receive the results from the IHL. - (ix) For the same programme, horizontal credit transfer can be considered for Good Status (KB) students who withdraw from study.
+- (i) Students who are taking courses through student mobility programme at other IHLs recognised by the Senate can apply for Horizontal Credit Transfer. - (ii) The course that is given the horizontal credit transfer is a course that has been approved by the Faculty before the students join the mobility programme. - (iii) There is no limit to horizontal credit transfer between programmes within the University. - (iv) Students from other IHLs in Good Status (KB) may be considered for horizontal credit transfer at the University - (v) The limit of horizontal credit transfer allowed from other IHLs is not more than 50% of the total credit for graduation.
+Total vertical and horizontal credit transfer must not be more than 80% of the total credit for graduation. - (vi) Horizontal credit transfer will be re-evaluated if there is a change in a student's programme. - (vii) Students are required to register all the courses to be transferred within the first two weeks of the current semester. - (viii) Students returning from mobility programmes should inform the Faculty of the grade obtained for all of the courses they enroll in as soon as they receive the results from the IHL. - (ix) For the same programme, horizontal credit transfer can be considered for Good Status (KB) students who withdraw from study.
 This is subject to a period not exceeding three (3) years from the date of withdrawal.
-The original record of the student is retained and the number of semester that can be used is the balance of the predetermined number of semesters.
-This process can only take place once during the course of study for the programme. - (x) As per Item (ix), for a different programme, the number of semesters that can be used is subject to the amount of approved horizontal credit transfer as shown in Table below.
+The original record of the student is retained and the number of semesters that can be used is the balance of the predetermined number of semesters.
+This process can only take place once during the course of study for the programme. - (x) As per Item (ix), for a different programme, the number of semesters that can be used is subject to the amount of approved horizontal credit transfer as shown in table below:

-Total No. of Vertical Credit Transfer Maximum Duration (Semester)
+Total No. of Horizontal Credit Transfer Maximum Duration (Semester)

 <20 (1.5 x regular duration) - 0

-20 - 33 (1.5 x regular duration) - 1
+20-33 (1.5 x regular duration) - 1

-34 - 50 (1.5 x regular duration) - 2
+34-50 (1.5 x regular duration) - 2

-51 - 60 (1.5 x regular duration) - 3
+51-60 (1.5 x regular duration) - 3

 - (xi) Students who opt to use horizontal credit transfer facility must fulfill the period of residence of at least TWO (2) regular semesters at the University. - (xii) Students may apply for a horizontal credit transfer through APEL(C) without bringing a grade.
-The maximum credit is subject to 30% of the total credit for graduation - (xiii) Students may apply for horizontal credit transfer for MOOC courses provided that they pass a qualification test set by the University for the course.
-The maximum number of credits is subject to 30% of the total credit for graduation.

-Horizontal Credit Transfer Guidelines

-- (i) Horizontal Credit Transfer refers to the transfer of credit to a student who graduated in an equivalent course at any IHL during his study at the University.
-The courses applied for the Horizontal Credit Transfer should be equivalent to and has to meet the curriculum requirements of the programme being studied. - (ii) Approved Horizontal Credit Transfer will be taken into account in the calculation of student's GPA and CGPA. - (iii) Students are not allowed to spend their final semester at other IHL using the Horizontal Credit Transfer facility unless they obtain consent from the Senate. - (iv) Only students with an active registration status are eligible to opt for the Horizontal Credit Tranfer. - (v) Application to enroll in a course to obtain Horizontal Credit Transfer from other IHLs should be made within ONE (1) ACADEMIC REGULATIONS [60] semester before the student can participate in the mobility programme.
+The maximum credit is subject to 30% of the total credit for graduation - (xiii) Students may apply for horizontal credit transfer for MOOC and microcredential (MC) courses provided that they pass a qualification test set by the University for the course.
+The maximum number of credits is subject to 30% of the total credit for graduation. - (xiv) Approved Horizontal Credit Transfer will be taken into account in the calculation of student's GPA and CGPA. - (xv) Students are not allowed to spend their final semester at other IHL using the Horizontal Credit Transfer facility unless they obtain consent from the Senate. - (xvi) Only students with an active registration status are eligible to opt for the Horizontal Credit Transfer.